There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Part of the Parkway by Boone took us 2.5 hours to drive like, eight miles on a Saturday morning.
 The Linville Falls area is another section that is super busy.

-I would say the Boone to Great Smoky Mountains part was the busiest part of the whole thing but I also think that area is just the most popular to visit.
+I would say the Boone to Great Smoky Mountains was the busiest part of the whole thing but I also think that area is just the most popular to visit.
 But for good reason.
 I think that section and the beginning to Roanoke are the best parts.

 If you do, leave super early in the morning or in the evening

 For reals.
 On the Blue Ridge in fall, you need to leave at the crack of dawn, pick the trail you want to do and go there first thing.
 Then try and fit in whatever else you can after that.